Avenger-py/smol-GPT/README.md

 ""
 " The top of Coatbridge is the lie in Coatbridge railway , at Eckfeldwe , in Burythreshold and the Yellow River subdivision near the head of Coatbridge .
 Patchway housing a rectangle around the property and entrance to the Coatbridge Ring centre and the USL Under @-@ Basically Towers .
 These are operated by Great YOG .
 Coatbridge Avenue and the village area surrounding Coatbridge is a Sport and private suburb of McGill , while the village is home to Orléans Cathedral , containing several nearby rooms , led by McGill 's town centre , the town centre , at the Golden Gate and the town centre , with a similar layout during the decades following the Super Bowl and the city 's founding the town centre of Coatbridge 's youth tourist attractions .
 "
+""
+" = = = Coatbridge = = =
+"
+""
+" Coatbridge Road is a local stadium in Bow @-@ Road , south of Coatbridge , each in Dun Four , joined by David Park International loudspeaker benches and the Housing of Coatbridge on a corridor interchanges set in Coatbridge .
+Coatbridge Road Congregational ordnance units operate by amalgamated with construction of the establishment of another company ofiburton local workers .
+They are typically at the same venue .
+The main campus is a syncretole , for instance , is the main feature of Tozegge Coatbridge such as Cupidships , and individual structures .
+The largest main feature of Coatbridge is an important centre of tennis and a small number of prestigious features in Coatbridge .
+"
+""
+" = = = Coatbridge National Aeronage ( IFR ) = = =
+"
+""
+" Coatbridge was the clubhouse of Hornchurch designed by Doug Ringways in the 2006 FAOising in May 2007 .
+Coatbridge 's Watford Dentistry was fully developed around 15 @,@ 800 metres ( 39 @,@ 172 ft ) and began filling the terracing outgrown in 1960 .
+Scheduled flames were cut in the long loaned halving , because of consistent use of the town 's proximity to a centre of centre .
+Each side , and from the opening of Coatbridge Abbey , Coatbridge Magistrate , was 89 metres ( 295 ft ) long , separate from the main castle of Coatbridge was built on the same length .
+"
+" Coatbridge has extensively diverged the population of Scottish colours around Coatbridge in its fifth century .
+Coatbridge has served as accommodation ground of defence and industry , an area of open spaces .
+Coatbridge , a series of centre @-@ cover and redoubts , central and geothermal and topographic zones have historically been constructed and shaped by various biunist groups , including Bolton 's Strawbridge Corners Park , East Fech and Wells , and the West Sussex sandstones .
+Coatbridge is the largest skilled architect and conforming estate at Crossford Common , and despite the Southber 's robust design .
+Coatbridge seems to have been passed out as a part of Coatbridge along with its recently demolished and poppy fields .
+Coatbridge has a 10th floor building , serving the original English Heritage District representing Athelid areas at Dunrose and Twpere .
+Coatbridge 's functions traditionally followed Grade II * extant lights , although membership is still in Coatbridge and its existing connectivelids .
+Coatbridge is home to numerous major heritage sites .
+"
 ```
 ![smol-GPT][assets/not_gr8_not_terrible.jpg]